blish-hud/blishhud.com/docs/dev/controls/label.md

 **Text**
 Type: *String*
-The text this label will show
+The text this control will show

 **Font**
 Type: *BitmapFont*